- [Sponsor: Moon Costumes - Anime Cosplay Shop!]

 “OH!
 Come on and move your lazy ass already!!”

 I pulled with all my strength on the reins but Orion stood as though I were barely a bother to him.
-For the past two days Orion had appeared to be more than a pain, he was an arrogant, rude, unkind ass of a horse that seemed to be doing nothing more than making MY life worse.
+For the past two days Orion had appeared to be more than a pain, he was an arrogant, rude, callous ass of a horse that seemed to be doing nothing more than making my life worse.
 And he was bringing out the most awful tendencies in me.

 “Ugh!”
 I threw down the reins and crossed my arms tightly across my chest.
-Jade eyes glaring coldly at scoffing blue ones.
+Jade colored eyes glaring coldly at scoffing blue ones.
 “What is your problem?
 Why can’t you simply come along?”

 He snorted and stamped a hoof against the dirt and moss covered ground.